Skip to main content

 Does Valerian Root help with Insomnia?

-Based on 40 studies with 9,762 participants, there is strong evidence from multiple clinical trials that Valerian Root may support Insomnia management.
-Our evidence grade is A (Strong).
+Based on 105 studies with 11,983 participants, there is strong evidence from multiple clinical trials that Valerian Root may support Insomnia management.
+Our evidence grade is A (Strong Evidence).

 How much Valerian Root should I take for Insomnia?